fede183/notes/NotesAWS.md

 ## Amazon DynamoDB Accelerator
 Amazon DynamoDB Accelerator (DAX)(opens in a new tab) is an in-memory cache for DynamoDB.

-## QA

-Which Amazon S3 storage classes are optimized for archival data?
-(Select TWO.)

-Amazon S3 Glacier Flexible Retrieval

-Amazon S3 Glacier Deep Archive

-Which statement or statements are TRUE about Amazon EBS volumes and Amazon EFS file systems?

-EBS volumes store data within a single Availability Zone.
-Amazon EFS file systems store data across multiple Availability Zones.

-You want to store data in an object storage service.
-Which AWS service is best for this type of storage?

-Amazon Simple Storage Service (Amazon S3)

-Which statement best describes Amazon DynamoDB?

-A serverless key-value database service

-Which service is used to query and analyze data across a data warehouse?

-Amazon Redshift

 # Security

 ## The AWS shared responsibility model